DandelionSprout/adfilt/.github/CONTRIBUTING.md

-(Last updated: 13th of September 2019)
+(Last updated: 13th of October 2019)

 Notes on how to contribute: